The-MINICS/Real-Estate-App/README.md

 2. Update the `.env` file:
      * Open the **.env** file in a text editor.
      * Replace the placeholder values within angle brackets (<...>) with your actual credentials for the following variable:
-        * DATABASE_URL: This variable stores your PostgreSQL database connection string.
+        * MONGO: This variable stores your MongoDB database connection string.
 Refer to your database provider's documentation for constructing the correct connection string format.